MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/bitlocker-csp.md

 Data type is integer.
 Sample value for this node to enable this policy: 1.
 Supported operations are Add, Get, Replace, and Delete.

-Status of OS volumes and encryptable fixed data volumes are checked with a Get operation.
+The status of OS volumes and encryptable fixed data volumes is checked with a Get operation.
 Typically, BitLocker/Device Encryption will follow whichever value [EncryptionMethodByDriveType](#encryptionmethodbydrivetype) policy is set to.
 However, this policy setting will be ignored for self-encrypting fixed drives and self-encrypting OS drives.

 Encryptable fixed data volumes are treated similarly to OS volumes.
 However, fixed data volumes must meet more criteria to be considered encryptable: